-Using the emissions mapping, work in 2022 focused on more comprehensive collecting data relevant measurements.
+Using the emissions mapping, work in 2022 focused on collecting more comprehensive data relevant measurements.
 This measurement work consolidates the system which would be rolled-out in 2023 based on the objectives presented in this table.

-Emission sources Actions in 2022 2023 Target Upstream scope 3 Business travel Full measurement of ${\rm CO_2}$ equivalent for business travel by collecting data at the source from local travel agencies or transport companies.
+Actions in 2022 2023 Target Full measurement of $\rm CO_2$ equivalent for business travel by collecting data at the source from local travel agencies or transport companies.
 Rationalisation of business travel.
-Home-work commuting Inclusion of this emission source.
+Inclusion of this emission source.
 Employee survey for an initial impact measurement.
-Products and services purchased Direct data collection or assessment using the ADEME monetary ratio for the top 100 Axway suppliers for purchases of scope 3 products and services.
+Direct data collection or assessment using the ADEME monetary ratio for the top 100 Axway suppliers for purchases of scope 3 products and services.
 Strengthening of the impact measurement.
-Waste collection, recycling and circular economy Inventory by country.
+Inventory by country.
 Standardisation of waste collection and recycling systems in the six countries of the scope, to integrate our business in the circular economy.
+Full measurement of CO 2 equivalent for business travel by collecting data at the source from local travel agencies or transport companies.
+Inclusion of this emission source.
+Direct data collection or assessment using the ADEME monetary ratio for the top 100 Axway suppliers for purchases of scope 3 products and services.

 Emission sources Actions in 2022 2023 Target Inbound leasing assets Business vehicles: inventory of the business vehicle fleet, vehicle type, fuel consumption.
 Measurement of CO_2 equivalent.
 Opportunity study of shift to electric vehicles.
 Initial contract analyses.
 Scopes 1 and 2 Company vehicles Inclusion of vehicle fuel.
 Vehicle policy.
 Consumption of electricity, steam, heat or cold Measurement of emissions and by resource type.
-Initial contract analyses. .
 Analysis of green contracts.
+Initial contract analyses.
 Scope 3 Investments Not considered at this stage.
 To be reassessed.
 Use of products sold Not measured, initial internal discussions.
 Initial measurement of the impact of Axway products.
 Downstream leasing Not considered in 2022.
 To be reassessed.